Skip to main content

 Not reported

 Annual revenue at Climate Imperative Foundation runs $206.7M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Operating reserves at Climate Imperative Foundation are adequate: the balance sheet covers a reasonable share of annual expenses, though not a deep multi-year cushion.

 Five-year revenue trajectory is strongly positive: Climate Imperative Foundation has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 Climate Imperative Foundation works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 $206.7M